cogdog/ds106bank/README.md

 ![](images/user-options.jpg)

 **Use wordpress accounts for adding responses and/or items to the bank.** provides a bank owner the ability to use Wordpress user accounts to track activity.
-Note that a site owner will need to manage user account creation.
-No Wordpress capabilities are needed, a contributor level account will work.

 If you enable the second or third options, a **Sign in** button will appear at the end of the navigation bar: